-I'm a vocal supporter of digital freedom.
+This is probably obvious by now, but I'm a vocal supporter of digital freedom.
 I'm strongly opposed to things like SOPA, DRM, and Restricted Boot.
 I'm also a proud GNU, *nix, and free and libre software heretic.

 Like I said, I love code.
 So here's an incomplete, unorganized list of technologies that I want to learn:

 - Plan 9-style C

 - Common Lisp

 ...and also some technologies that I'm vaguely interested in learning:

 - PHP - basically only so I can contribute to existing projects using it.
 Otherwise I'm completely uninterested.

 ...and also some technologies that I've learned to varying degrees but want to learn more of:

 - node.js - in particular, I would like to get better at the streams API.